indigo423/opennms.org/user/pages/opennms/_architecture/features.en.md

 class: big
 features:
 	- header: Event-Driven
-	  text: "OpenNMS has an event-driven architecture.
-Events will be created from OpenNMS if services, interfaces or nodes went down or thresholds are exceeded.
-SNMP Traps and Syslog messages are normalized to events and can be correlated for high-level alarm workflows."
+	  text: "OpenNMS is built on an event-driven architecture.
+Events are created from OpenNMS if services, interfaces, or nodes go down or thresholds are exceeded.
+SNMP traps and syslog messages are normalized into events and can be correlated to create high-level alarm workflows."
 	  icon: paper-plane-o
 	  linkurl: "http://www.getgrav.org"
 	  linktext: "Find Out More"